Brandoni23/Arduino/README.md

 # Introduction
 The Arduino board is programmed in C++ to read temperature and positional data as inputs to produce noise and light outputs from the buzzer and LED.
-The system is designed to be an Alarm system.
+The system is designed to be a morning alarm system.